 Great River Energy’s position

 Although Great River Energy and our members have been successful in meeting the Minnesota energy conservation goals, we oppose any expansion to the state’s energy savings goals or increase in the Conservation Improvement Program (CIP).
 Minnesota’s Energy Savings Policy Goal states that “…cost-effective energy savings should be procured systematically and aggressively in order to reduce utility costs for businesses and residents.”
-For electric cooperatives, which are owned by their end use members, any CIP goal increase would result in excessive financial hardship for both parties and does not reflect current resource needs.
+For electric cooperatives, which are owned by their end-use members, any CIP goal increase would result in excessive financial hardship for both parties and does not reflect current resource needs.

 We expect meeting future energy savings goals will be challenging due to a number of issues unique to electric cooperatives.
 They are:

-- Costs associated with goal increases: In performing an internal analysis evaluating costs of increasing Great River Energy’s retail energy efficiency achievements from the 2015 level of about 1 percent, it is important to note that along with increased spending on incentives, utilities must also expand the amount that is spent on administration of the programs help identify energy efficiency opportunities available to residents.
+- Costs associated with goal increases: In performing an internal analysis evaluating costs of increasing Great River Energy’s retail energy efficiency achievements from the 2015 level of about 1 percent, it is important to note that along with increased spending on incentives, utilities must also expand the amount that is spent on administration of the programs that help identify energy efficiency opportunities available to residents.
 Doubling our energy efficiency achievements would result in more than tripling our costs.
-This does not reflect a good investment on behalf of Great River Energy, its member-owners and their consumers.
+This does not reflect a good investment on behalf of Great River Energy, our member-owners or their consumers.

 Potential changes in the future

 Great River Energy and our member cooperatives continue to educate members on both the importance of saving energy and how to take steps to participate in cooperative-sponsored programs that help to offset the upfront costs of energy efficiency.
-After complying with the legislation for several years, Great River Energy and our member cooperatives may reach the point where it is time to review portions of the law that are no longer valid or adversely affect our member-consumers.
+After complying with the legislation for nearly a decade, Great River Energy and our member cooperatives may reach the point where it is time to review portions of the law that are no longer valid or adversely affect our member-consumers.
 Some of the changes to the 2007 Next Generation Energy Act to consider in the future include:

 - Allowing cooperative educational activities to count toward the energy savings goal: Many residential members are undertaking energy efficiency measures and changing their behavior as a result of the educational activities offered by their cooperative.
 The state should recognize these educational efforts by allowing full credit for energy savings from these activities to count toward meeting the energy savings goal.